kaidul/Data_Structure_and_Algorithms_Library/README.md

 ## Data Structures and Algorithms for Online Programming Contest
+## bitmasking
++ left shift
++ right shift
++ divisible by 2 or not
++ general problems like subsequence problem
 ### Dynamic Programming
 + [Coin Change and variants](algorithms/coin_change.cpp)
 + [Knapsack Problem and variants](algorithms/knapsack.cpp)